richardzhou666/NumericalAnalysis/README.md

-# NumericalAnalysis
+# Numerical Analysis in python
-This project implements a number of famous numerical methods in python.
+This project implements a number of famous numerical methods with visualization and error analysis in python.

 * ivp.py
 Numerical methods for solving first-order Initial Value Problems, including linear one step methods and Linear Multi-step Methods (LMM).
 	* Runge Kutta Method